Menu

 In 2020, Cat co-founded of Art Market Mentors, a global cross-industry mentoring program promoting support and access in the commercial art world.
 To date, the mentoring scheme has engaged with over 5,000 individuals and matched nearly 500 mentoring partnerships internationally.

-Thank you to our Associate Partners
+Thank you to our Associate Partner

 Thank you to our Sustainability Partner